Bankruptcy in Texas: Guide to Chapter 7, 12, and 13 Bankruptcy

 - Lets you keep or surrender any collateral based on your choice; and

-- Discharges (legally writes off) all your unsecured debts.
+- Discharges (legally writes off) all your unsecured debts such as credit card debt.

 It’s worth noting that if your income is below the state of Texas’ median income for households of a similar size, you are eligible to file for Chapter 7 bankruptcy.
 If your income exceeds the median income level, you must pass a means test to file under the terms of Chapter 7 which takes into account your income and expenses.